The Tinder Swindler: Other responses

 The epilogue shown before the end credits states that Hayut remains an active member of Tinder.
 Following the release of the film, however, Tinder permanently banned Hayut from its platform.
 Match Group, Tinder's parent company, also banned Hayut from its other dating apps: Hinge, Match.com, Plenty of Fish, and OkCupid.

-Variety reported on 4 February 2022 that Netflix was planning to make the documentary into a dramatized movie.
+Variety reported on 4 February 2022 that Netflix was planning to make the documentary into a dramatised movie.

-Netflix released a special three-part podcast companion that tells about the making of the documentary and digs deeper into Hayut's life and methods.
+Netflix released a special three-part companion podcast that tells about the making of the documentary and digs deeper into Hayut's life and methods.

 On 5 February 2022, the three victims set up a GoFundMe fundraiser campaign to compensate for their debts.

-On 22 February 2022, Piotr Kaluski, introduced to women and depicted in the film as Hayut's bodyguard, sued Netflix for $5.6 million claiming he was portrayed inaccurately.
+On 22 February 2022, Hayut's bodyguard, Peter, sued Netflix for $5.6 million, saying that he had not been consulted and was portrayed inaccurately in the series, and had nothing to do with Hayut's deceptions.

 In late February 2022, Hayut launched an NFT collection and merchandise with images seen and quotes heard in the film.